-(a) Fines: Students wishing to take Science subjects involving laboratory work shall enrol not later than the Wednesday of the week in which enrolment takes place, and all other students shall enrol by the Friday of that week, provided that enrolments may be accepted after the days prescribed upon payment as follows:
+(a) Fines: Students wishing to take Science subjects involving laboratory work shall enrol not later than the Wednesday of the week in which enrolment takes place, and all other students shall enrol by the Friday of that week, provided that enrolments may be accepted after the days prescribed (but in no case later than the 31st day of March except with the special permission of the Senate) upon payment of the following penalties:

-- (i) In every case a late fee of £10; and - (ii) In cases where enrolment is applied for after the end of the first week of Term an additional fine of £2 for each week or part of a week after the first week of Term by which the application for enrolment has been delayed.
+(i) In every case a late fee of £10; and

-(b) Choice of Course: The courses of study of those enrolled after the date prescribed will be determined by the Senate and will not necessarily conform with those proposed by the students concerned.
-In determining such courses, the Senate will have regard to the prior claims upon both laboratory and classroom space of those students who have enrolled at the approved time.
+- (ii) In cases where enrolment is applied for after the end of the first week of Term an additional fine of £2 for each week or part of a week after the first week of Term by which the application for enrolment has been delayed. - (b) Choice of Course: The courses of study of those enrolled after the date prescribed will be determined by the Senate and will not necessarily conform with those proposed by the students concerned.
+In determining such courses, the Senate will have regard to the prior claims upon both laboratory and classroom space of those students who have enrolled at the approved time. - (c) Ph.D.
+Enrolments: The provisions of this regulation do not apply to enrolments for the Degree of Doctor of Philosophy.